 French sounds more natural than Arabic.
 I picked out a few issues, but it doesn’t sound bad at all.
-Uncle Dan says it does not natural, and he can’t speak a single word of French!
+Uncle Dan says it does not sound natural, and he can’t even speak a single word of French!
 This turned out to be a very interesting test.
-Perhaps even non-native speakers can tell when the voice is not human.
+Perhaps, even non-native speakers can tell when the voice is not human.

-Korean is the next language on our list.
+Korean was the next language on our list.
 We’d like to believe that Song-yi and Do Min-joon taught us a few useful words.
 It sounds quite natural to our non-native ears.
-We’ve watched a few Korean dramas to tell if a computer was speaking, lol!
+We’ve watched enough Korean dramas to tell if a computer was speaking, lol!

 Yannie and her husband are part of our Paperless X team and they are the only ones brave enough to start vlogging.
 Make sure you check out their channel if you like lifestyle vlogs.
 They are still trying to convince the rest of the team to join their adventures.
 I am still thinking about it.